business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 If someone reaches out to you or your service team too frequently, eating into your company’s time more than one customer should, it may be time to let them go.
 This usually manifests in one of two ways.

-• Customers who are lazy: Customer service teams are used to patiently answering obvious questions.
+• Lazy customers: Customer service training ensures service reps patiently provide answers to obvious questions.
 However, sometimes, a customer will continue to monopolize your resources with questions and concerns you’ve already addressed.
-Beware of customers who needlessly leech off your company’s resources.
+Beware of customers who needlessly drain your company’s resources.

-• Customers with real concerns: These people have real problems that need to be solved, but you may not be the appropriate resource to solve them.
-Determine the scope of their problems and whether it’s feasible for you to handle them or let them go to find a more appropriate solution-provider.
+• Customers with real concerns: These people have real problems that must be solved, but you may not be the appropriate resource to solve them.
+Determine the scope of their problems and whether it’s feasible for you to handle them, or let them find a more appropriate solution provider.
 If you spend too much of your time and resources on one client’s issues, you may diverge from your company’s goals.

 If you decide a customer isn’t worth the time they’re taking up, let them go.
-You’ll save company resources better spent elsewhere.
+You’ll save company resources that could be better spent elsewhere.

 There will always be customers threatening to take their business elsewhere.
 This is a scare tactic to compel you to do what they want.
-Don’t let these unprofessional customers hold you hostage.
-If they’re convinced that someone else can do a better job, you’re better off not having them as a customer.
+Don’t let these unprofessional customers destroy your business and hold you hostage.
+If they’re convinced that someone else can do a better job, you’re better off without them.

-Sometimes, a customer may also threaten to air an issue on social media or via an online review to damage your online reputation.
+Customers also may threaten to air issues on social media or to leave a bad review to damage your online reputation.
 Even though you shouldn’t underestimate the power of social media to make or break a business, don’t back down if you’re in the right.
 The internet has a way of delivering justice to bullies who misuse it.

 This is a no-brainer.
-When customers express their frustration with abuse or violence, it’s completely unacceptable.
-It’s not OK for customers to sexually harass you or your employees; disparage them on the basis of race, ethnicity, or religion; touch them inappropriately; hurt them or threaten to do so.
+When customers use abuse or violence to express their frustration, it’s completely unacceptable.
+It’s not OK for customers to sexually harass you or your employees; disparage them on the basis of race, ethnicity or religion; touch them inappropriately; hurt them or threaten to do so.
 Involve law enforcement if this behavior occurs.

 8. The customer is unethical or dishonest.